Aramis13/Kiwi-Budget/README.md

 ## Contribution

-All contribution is welcomed, Please check the open issues tab.
+All contributions are welcomed, Please check the open issues tab.

+## Technologies
+  ### nodejs